 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?

 Sweden’s CFC provisions aim at taxing a Swedish resident shareholder for shareholdings in low-taxed foreign entities.
 A Swedish resident shareholder with a holding in a CFC entity will annually be taxed for its ownership portion of the CFC’s income, according to provisions applicable to a Swedish corporation.
 For a corporation, the portion will be taxed at the Swedish corporate tax rate.
 Only holdings, direct or indirect through other foreign entities, corresponding to at least 25% (capital or voting rights) in the foreign entity could lead to CFC taxation.
-A foreign company is considered low taxed if the income in the company, calculated in accordance with Swedish provisions, is taxed at a rate below 55 percent of the Swedish corporate income tax rate (i.e. 11.8% in 2020).
+A foreign company is considered low taxed if the income in the company, calculated in accordance with Swedish provisions, is taxed at a rate below 55% of the Swedish corporate income tax rate (i.e. 11.33% in 2022).
 However, if the foreign entity is resident in an approved country, the shareholder is not subject to CFC taxation.
 Approved countries appear in an official “black/white” list.
 Under certain circumstances, active EEA entities are not considered low taxed.